RayHightower/RayHightower.com/_posts/2017-09-07-passing-the-chicagoruby-baton.markdown

 ### Thank You

 Leading ChicagoRuby has been a wonderful adventure.
+For example, I met members of 8th Light through ChicagoRuby back in 2007.
+That meeting was the beginning of our collaboration, which ultimately led to [8th Light's acquisition of my company](https://8thlight.com/blog/paul-pagel/2016/09/12/8th-light-acquisition-wisdomgroup.html).

+Many opportunities have come my way through ChicagoRuby, and I will always be grateful.

-To my fellow Rubyists and members of ChicagoRuby: Thank you for the opportunity to serve.
+Moving forward, although my responsibilities at 8th Light weigh heavy, you will see me at ChicagoRuby events from time to time.
+And I will always be cheering for ChicagoRuby to succeed.
+To my fellow members of ChicagoRuby: Thank you for the opportunity to serve.

 ### By the way...

+My position at 8th Light: Director of Sales.
+That's a fancy way to say that I find new clients.
+If your company (or a company that you know) needs custom software, let's talk.
+Our teams at 8th Light do a great job of keeping the client informed and in control throughout the software development process.
+If you enjoy the connection between teamwork and great software, let's talk.
+Email: [first initial] + [last name] @ 8thlight.com.

+And...
 [WindyCityRails](http://windycityrails.com) happens on Sept 14-15, 2017.
 You still have time to grab a ticket.
+As always, the presentions and the networking are outstanding.
 Use the discount code `CHICAGORUBY` for a $50 discount against the standard price.
 See you in September!

 ~Ray Hightower